Manfred-Madelaine-pro/quest-ai/README.md

 # Quest AI

-A medium project where we play in a simulated and simplified world with different types of AI.
+A medium project where we little things evolve in a simulated and simplified world, wile trying to survive.

 ![Quest AI gif](img/quest_ai.gif)